SATURDAY March 27th

 10am BST - 2am BST

-This time we have makers from all around the world , from Greece to America , Australia to the UK
+Welcome to the 5th Virtual Craft Festival!
+This month we have some old friends and new friends back representing makers from all around the world , from Greece to America , Australia to the UK.

 So why not join us for what promises to be a fantastic day of art, crafting and making.

 MEET JANUARYS HOSTS

 " I am a Maker that loves woodworking and i tend to gravitate towards to the Lathe and the Scrollsaw and often find it difficult to pick between the two.
 I am also one of the Hosts of the Makers International Podcast "

 " Hi my name is Carl Jacobson, I started woodworking with my grandfather as a young boy.
 I continued woodworking through high school, and started woodturning after seeing a turned project in a friends shop.
 Some of my fondest memories are working with my grandfather in his wood shop.
 Being able to share our passion for woodworking, ties it all together. "